Oncent1/test/README.md

 - **Q**: Quantum leap (teleport to a random location)
 - **Esc**: Quit

-The environment is procedurally generated with simple boxes representing buildings to create a basic futuristic city feel.
+The environment is procedurally generated with stacked box buildings and a basic backdrop for a more detailed city feel.